ender-js/Ender/README.md

     $ ender -b scriptjs,qwery,underscore

 This should generate both an ender.js file (for dev) as well a an ender.min.js (for prod).
+For the default Jeesh, run the ender command with the <code>-b</code> option without arguments:

+    $ ender -b

+which is synonymous to:

+    $ ender -b qwery,bean,bonzo,klass,reqwest,emile,scriptjs,domready,underscore

-Ender is only as recent as your latest NPM update.
+Remember, Ender is only as recent as your latest NPM update.
+If you're new to NPM, it's a good idea to read Isaac's [Intro to NPM](http://foohack.com/2010/08/intro-to-npm/)

 <div class="hr" id="docs"></div>